OutSystems/docs-odc/src/eap/building-apps/external-logic/README.md

 Ensure that your code file includes the `using System;` directive at the top to have access to the `System` namespace, which is necessary for utilizing the `Environment.GetEnvironmentVariable` method.

-### App architecture
+### Architecture

-The server actions you build in the OutSystems visual language execute directly in the [ODC Runtime](../../architecture/intro.md/#runtime), the same infrastructure as the app.
+Server actions built in the OutSystems visual language execute directly in the [ODC Runtime](../../architecture/intro.md/#runtime), sharing the same execution context as the app.
+This means that any state or context established during the execution of these server actions is maintained within the scope of the app's lifecycle.

-Server actions your apps consume through external logic are slightly different in that they execute outside of this Runtime infrastructure.
-Each time your app calls a server action exposed by an external library, it makes an HTTPS call to an external service.
-This adds a small latency to the execution time of the server action.
-You should consider this when building an ODC app that uses external logic: is there any way to minimize the number of calls to the server action(s)?
+On the other hand, server actions exposed through external libraries execute differently.
+Each time your app calls a server action from an external library, it makes an HTTPS call to an external service that hosts and runs the custom code.
+As a result, the execution context of these server actions is separate from the app.

+This architecture has several important implications:

+* **Statelessness:** The external libraries you build should be designed to be stateless.
+This means they shouldn't maintain any state information between calls.
+Any state or context needed to execute the external library should be passed explicitly as an input parameter.
+For example, storing state as fields in the library's class isn't supported.

+* **Latency:** Since an HTTPS call is made each time a server action in an external library is called, a small amount of latency is introduced in the execution time.
+Minimizing the number of calls to external libraries and batching operations where possible can help mitigate the impact of this latency.

+* **Independence:** External libraries run independently of the ODC app.
+This means they don't have direct access to the app's resources, context, or state, other than what you explicitly provide as an input parameter.

+By designing your external libraries with these considerations in mind, you can ensure that they function correctly and efficiently within the broader architecture of your ODC apps.

 ## Troubleshooting